 Appendices: The appendices provide additional and more in-depth information on many topics that are addressed in the main part of the guide.
 There are many examples of job descriptions, policies and other tools for managing a water system.
-For these sort of items, when it would be useful to have the text of the examples in electronic form so you can edit it, add to it and adapt it to your system's particular situation, Microsoft Word documents of individual policies, job descriptions, etc., can be downloaded on the RCAP website at www.rcap.org/boardguide.
+Additional resources can be found at www.rcap.org.